 Stone masonry structures are often some of the world’s most historic and iconic buildings.
 However, stone masonry is also inherently fragile, and stone masonry structures are easily damaged by weathering.
 If left unaddressed, this damage can eventually lead to severe erosion and even the complete collapse of the structure.
 That’s why it’s so important to have a professional masonry assessment performed by historic building restoration contractors.
 It can highlight several things that general surveys don’t.
 As well as stonemasonry repairs, we offer masonry assessments, written consultations, and traditional building advice for those living in Heritage or listed buildings.

-Historic buildings are an important part of our culture and Heritage.
+Historic buildings are an essential part of our culture and Heritage.
 They give us a sense of identity and history and can be a source of pride for local communities.
 However, these buildings are often in need of repair and restoration.
 That’s where we come in.
 We are a historical building restoration company specialising in repairing and preserving Yorkshire’s iconic structures.
 We use traditional hot lime mortar and repair methods lost over the years to ensure that traditional structures are preserved for future generations.
 Our work includes everything from traditional masonry repairs, chimney rebuilds and supporting lintels to bridges and water culverts.